ElAwbery/Lucky_Egg/README.md

  - Removed status line attribute from the pokemon class and made it a template variable instead

 ### 16. [Supported branched evolutions](https://github.com/ElAwbery/Lucky_Egg/tree/master/16.%20Supporting%20branched%20evolutions)
 Some Pokémon have multiple parallel evolution options.
 For example, Eevee can evolve into Jolteon, Vaporeon, Umbreon and others.
-Previous versions of the app supported only one evolution per Pokémon stage.
+Previous versions of the app supported only one evolution per species.
 Now the page display for individual Pokémon species includes branched evolution paths.
 Future versions will include a tabular view of Pokémon 'families' including multiple evolution options.
 To make this possible, I changed the database structure as well as some of its column types and updated the application code and ORM to support these changes.
 All Pokémon species now have a first_stage attribute which keeps track of their family connections.

  - Merged pokemon_family and pokemon_species database tables into one table with column headings UID, name, count, first_stage, stage, family_candies, candy_to_evolve, item_to_evolve.
- - Every Pokémon now has a first_stage attribute which identifies its evolution chain (previously 'family').
+ - The first_stage attribute identifies the species' evolution chain (previously 'family').
 This column in the database has a foreign key constraint, enforcing a link with an object in the table.
 The first_stage attribute value of a first stage pokemon is itself.
  - Changed second_stage and third_stage attribute types from ints to lists of pokemon objects.
 To avoid repetition these attributes are now assigned only in the app code and not stored in the database.
   - Updated template rendering function to support the changes.
-  - Updaated HTML files to loop over second and third stage lists.
+  - Updated HTML files to loop over second and third stage lists.
-  - Modified the ORM.all_objects_of_class function to support returns filtered by column and values.
+  - Modified the ORM.all_objects_of_class function to support queries filtered by column and values.